Integrated Truss Structure: Mobile Base System

 The Mobile Base System (MBS) is a platform (mounted on the Mobile Transporter) for the robotic arms Canadarm2 and Dextre carrying them 108 metres down rails between the S3 and P3 truss.
 Beyond the rails Canadarm2 can step over the alpha rotary joint and relocate to grapple fixtures on the S6 and P6 truss.
 During STS-120 Astronaut Scott Parazynski rode the Orbiter Boom Sensor to repair a tear in the 4B solar array.

-Truss and solar array assembly sequence
+Truss assembly sequence

+The first truss segment to be launched was Z1, which was mounted to the Unity module's zenith (facing away from Earth) Common Berthing Mechanism.
+It was followed by P6, which was mounted atop (zenith side) the Z1 truss.
+Next, the S0 truss was mounted atop the Destiny module.
+The other truss elements were attached sequentially to either side of S0.
+As the truss neared completion, the P6 truss was relocated from Z1 to the end of P5.